 You'll need an Amazon Web Services account, obviously.
 If you haven't done so, create an EC2 key pair (a

 .pem file).
-You'll need it to SSH into your server and manage your database.
+You'll need it to create your Elastic Beanstalk instance, and later to SSH into your server and manage your database.

 You'll also need the latest version of WordPress.

 Once you log in to the AWS management console, go to the Elastic Beanstalk screen.

 - Create New Application using the link in the top-right corner.

 - Enter an Application name and, optionally, a description and click Next.

 - Select Create web server from the following screen.
 Use the default role, and click Next.